Football Prediction Predict the Final and Win Books Worth Rs. 5,000! Enter now

 In stock: 2-5 days delivery

 Moving forward, the Agricultural Revolution, beginning around 12,000 years ago, is presented not as a straightforward advancement but as a historical trap.
 While farming allowed for population growth and settled communities, Harari contends it resulted in harder labor, poorer diets, and the rise of social hierarchies, inequality, and disease.
 He challenges the romanticized view of this transition, highlighting how it entrenched power structures and set the stage for empires and written languages.
 This section delves into the trade-offs between stability and freedom, questioning whether progress always equates to human well-being.
+For Sri Lankans, a nation whose economy has long been tied to agriculture from paddy fields to tea plantations, this analysis offers a powerful reflection on the costs and benefits of settled life.

 The final section examines the Scientific Revolution, starting around 500 years ago, which Harari describes as a paradigm shift driven by curiosity and the admission of ignorance.
 He explains how the marriage of science, empire, and capitalism led to explosive technological growth, from exploration and industrialization to medical advancements.
 However, Harari also raises ethical dilemmas, such as the environmental costs and social disruptions caused by progress.
 He speculates on future directions, including biotechnology and artificial intelligence, urging readers to consider where humanity is headed and what values should guide us.
+For a country like Sri Lanka, navigating the challenges of modernization while preserving cultural heritage, this section offers a critical perspective on the promises and perils of technology.
+Harari's call for a global conversation about the ethics of new technologies is more urgent than ever.

 Throughout the book, Harari weaves in themes of happiness, power, and ethics, challenging readers to reflect on the human condition.
 He questions whether historical developments have increased overall happiness, pointing to studies that suggest modern comforts may not equate to greater contentment.
 The narrative is enriched with anecdotes and thought experiments, making abstract concepts accessible.
 Sapiens has been praised for its interdisciplinary approach, sparking debates in academic and popular circles alike.
 It serves as both a historical overview and a philosophical inquiry, encouraging a reevaluation of our place in the cosmos and the stories we tell ourselves to make sense of it all.
+For readers in Sri Lanka, this book is particularly resonant because it bridges the global and the local.
+The themes of cultural identity, environmental sustainability, and social justice are deeply relevant to the island's current conversations about development and heritage.
+Bookolog is proud to offer Sapiens to Sri Lankan readers, providing a carefully curated selection that inspires critical thinking and broadens horizons.
+Whether you are a student, a professional, or simply a curious mind, this book will change the way you see the world.
+Order your copy today from Bookolog and embark on an intellectual adventure that will stay with you long after you turn the last page.

 Customer feedback